-Florida’s Boating Under the Influence Laws
+Florida’s Boating Under Influence Laws

-Florida’s blood alcohol levels for boating under the influence are similar to drunk driving.
+Florida’s blood alcohol levels for boating under influence (BUI) are similar to drunk driving.
 If you are 21 or over, a first violation is generally punished by a fine of a $500-1,000 for a first conviction and up to six months in jail.
 A second conviction raises the fine to $1,000-2,000 and the imprisonment to a maximum of nine months.
 Third and fourth violations, or blood alcohol levels of .15 or higher, have more severe punishments, including mandatory prison sentences.
 They can also put felonies on your record, which can limit your future job prospects.

 Additional Punishments You Could Face